Studies show that as many as 72% of those who seek the help of therapists lie to them about therapy-related topics.

 How To Get Past Pre-Contemplation in Therapy & Beyond

 The first step to getting past pre-contemplation is to recognize that though you may not be happy in therapy, you are perfectly safe.
 In a therapists office, you know exactly what to expect, everything is familiar, and you don’t have to do or talk about anything you don’t want to.

 So long as a person in pre-contemplation of their problems does not feel like they need to defend themselves against their therapist, the rest is merely a matter of repeated sessions over time.
 So long as a person keeps coming to therapy and does not feel distressed as a result, the walk to peace of mind will continue until the destination is reached!

-To learn the benefits you or someone you love can realize by being honest in therapy, get in touch with Capital Choice Counselling!
+To learn the benefits you or someone you love can realize by being honest in therapy, get in touch with Capital Choice Counselling in Ottawa!